Gabireru/Group7_CPE179P_E01_3T2526_Project/README.md

 - **Base model:** `microsoft/trocr-base-printed` (334M parameters, BEiT encoder + RoBERTa decoder).
 - **Training:** Fine-tuned on a 3,000-example subset for 3 epochs due to hardware and time constraints (1h 27min on RTX 5070 Ti Laptop).
 Final validation CER: **0.304** (Character Error Rate — lower is better).
 - **Quantization:** int8 weight-only quantization via `torchao`, reducing model size by ~60% with minor accuracy tradeoff, targeting Raspberry Pi 5 CPU inference.
 The quantized folder is fully self-contained — no fp32 weights or internet needed at inference time.
 - **Preprocessing:** Conditional image cleanup — clean rendered equations pass through untouched (preserving anti-aliased edges), while noisy/photographed images receive deskewing, median blur, and Otsu binarization.
-The UI shows the preprocessed image in the preview so the user can see what the model actually receives.
 - **Storage safety:** Tensor conversion happens on-the-fly per batch via `TrOCRCollator` — no pre-computed tensor dataset is ever saved to disk (this would cost 100+ GB).
 Checkpoints are capped at 2 copies via `save_total_limit=2`.
 - **UI:** Built with Flet 0.85.3, cross-compatible with Windows and Raspberry Pi.
 No camera used — file upload only.
 LaTeX rendering via matplotlib was omitted for Pi compatibility (matplotlib's math renderer is CPU-heavy and slow on Pi).
 - The large model files are managed via Git LFS (`model_int8.pt`, ~522 MB).
 The fp32 `model.safetensors` (~1.3 GB) is excluded from the repo entirely and must be generated locally via `train.py`.